7RU7H/Archive/Linux/Linux-Concepts/Linux-Networking.md

 # (Kali) Linux Networking
 Depending on the Linux flavor the default naming of the interfaces may vary.
+For detail information about [[Linux-Network-Services]] follow the link.
-Configuration in the GUI can be done:
+Configuration in the GUI can be done: `Advanced Network Configuration`
-Advanced Network Configuration

-Writing to:/
-/etc/network/interfaces
-will override default
+Writing to `/etc/network/interfaces` will override default

 For Example:
 allow-hotplug eth0		# specify interface, when kernel detects hot-plug event